Sydney-Informatics-Hub/scrna-analysis/README.md

 The outputs from this notebook are:

-- An `.Rds` file containing your annotated single cell data
 - An `.Rds` file containing your pseudobulked data
+- An `.Rds` file containing your differential expression results.

+### Functional enrichment analysis

+The final notebook runs functional enrichment analysis (FEA), which helps to identify common pathways or gene sets that are enriched for differentially expressed genes.
+We run two forms of FEA: over-representation analysis (ORA) and gene set enrichment analysis (GSEA), which differ in their methodologies and provide two complementary analyses of the gene sets that are enriched in your data.

-- A collection of web reports summarising the pathway enrichment analyses.
+The output from this notebook is a collection of web reports summarising the pathway enrichment analyses.

 ## How to use the Quarto notebooks